“There’s a mongrel koi in there. It’s the most dangerous of all goldfish” ~ Deuce Bigalow

 My mixed media pieces combine polymer clay with pure or sterling silver hand made from PMC.
 PMC (Precious Metal Clay) is a relatively new medium on the market, which lends itself to similar techniques used with polymer clay.
 PMC is made from recycled silver and other metals from old circuit boards and other industrial products, blended with a clay binder which is burned off in the kiln firing process, leaving a piece of pure or sterling silver, copper, bronze, even gold!

 So, come on in, stay a while.
-Check out the gallery, current projects, and what’s available in the shop.
+Check out the gallery and current projects.
+Like us on Facebook!

 Henry at Mongrel Koi